radenmuaz/radenmuaz.github.io/_posts/2025-02-04-trying-out-deepseek-r1.md

 ### current geopolitics and genocide

-DeepSeek-R1 can think a bit and answer for things like geopolitics -- Byt the online chat.deepseek.com has filter, it simply prints out the thinking and answer and suddenly hide and apologise.
+DeepSeek-R1 can think a bit and answer for things like geopolitics -- But the online chat.deepseek.com service has filter, it simply prints out the thinking and answer and suddenly hide and apologise.

+If you download the model and run locally, maybe you can circumvent this problem.

 ### religion